exercism/c/README.md

 ## Hacktoberfest

 If you would like to contribute to this repository as part of hacktoberfest, please read the rest of this (short) readme, then jump in!

-This C language track of exercism is nearly ready to gradtuate from "Upcoming" to "Available".
+This C language track of exercism is nearly ready to gradtuate from "upcoming" to "available".
-To that aim the repoistry has several issues marked with labels such as 'help wanted', 'good first patch' or 'hacktoberfest'.
+To that aim the repository has several issues marked with labels such as 'help wanted', 'good first patch' or 'hacktoberfest'.
 Issues marked with these labels are a good place to start contributing - you are welcome to contribute to any of these, any other issue, or even submit your own issues or pull requests.

 To get an idea of the general status in relation to the launch of the track, check out [issue #8](https://github.com/exercism/c/issues/8)

 ## Contributing Guide